 - In qualitative research, particularly ethnographic research, a (noun) gatekeeper (also called key informant) helps facilitate access to a group of people or a locale.

 - Shoemaker, Pamela J., and Tim P. Vos.
 2009.
 Gatekeeping Theory.
-New York: Routledge.
+London: Routledge.

 - Simon, Rita J., and James J. Fyfe.
 1994.
 Editors as Gatekeepers: Getting Published in the Social Sciences.
 Lanham, MD: Rowman & Littlefield.